Lightest Runout Sensor

 evolution of design

-I didn’t want to be reliant of any hardware like screws or bolts to fit it in order to keep weight down.
-I even decided to forgo the bowden coupler, resorting to making a tapered hole from 4.28mm and rely on forcing the PTFE tube in so that friction and a not so smooth printed surface to keep it in.
+I didn’t want to be reliant on any hardware like screws or bolts to attach it so as to keep weight down.
+I even decided to forgo the bowden coupler, resorting to making a tapered hole from 4.28mm, and relying on forcing the PTFE tube in so that friction and a not-so-smooth printed surface secured it.

-Weighing only 3.66g (with the microswitch inserted) and a hole so I can insert an allen key to keep the sensor inactive when changing filament mid-print (until I’m ready)
+Weighing only 3.66g with a hole for an allen key to be inserted, keeping the sensor inactive when changing filament mid-print until I’m ready for the print to continue.

-Currently going vigorous testing on my mercury one.1 printer and no issues so far!
+Currently undergoing vigorous testing on my mercury one.1 printer with no issues so far!

 It’s still a work in progress… but if you have the exact same microswitch, feel free to download it and make one yourself.